 If you were the sort to believe our education system is both adequate and acceptable, I’d admire your resolve in reading this far but would fail to comprehend how you’d arrive at your conclusion because it doesn’t take much of an investigation to discover that our standardized education system treats kids like interchangeable parts passing through the educational equivalent of widget factories, established by the Committee of Ten, molded by the tenets of Taylorism, and found worthy or wanting by the almighty testing industry.

-Standardized education served its purpose back in the day but our rapidly-evolving world presents far more immediate, critical challenges that our current system simply cannot address.
+Standardized education served its purpose back in the day but our rapidly-evolving world presents far more immediate, critical challenges than our current system can address.

 Today, our world demands innovation, not standardization.

 What if we invited our students to help us reimagine education as they enter our self-paced, student-centered learning environment on the first day back at school next fall?